 Another method that I heard about and have tried for myself is to leave some bait for them at the bottom of the tank, and as the Scuds attach to it, remove the bait with them still attached.

-An example is to boil some carrot or other food that attracts them.
+An example is to boil a carrot or other food that attracts them.
 When soft enough, you can poke a skewer or similar through and then leave it at the bottom of your tank.
 Wait for several hours, and then check the carrot or whatever bait you have used.

 A large portion of the Scuds in your tank should be feeding on the bait at this point, and you can usually remove the bait quite easily whilst the Scuds are attached, provided you use slow movements and don’t bump anything.
 Once removed, you can rinse the bait off and put it back in your tank.

 You can repeat the above process repeatedly until you find only a few of the pesky blighters feeding, and you will dramatically reduce the number of Scuds in your tank.